rexresearch

 [0021] Coherent x-rays are extremely difficult to generate using

 existing techniques.
-Approaches that do not involve the detonation
+Approaches that do not involve the

-(high-harmonic generation).
-The technology presented in this
+inefficient (high-harmonic generation).
+The technology presented

-disclosure may be used to produce coherent x-rays.
+in this disclosure may be used to produce coherent x-rays.

 [0022] To explore the phenomena associated with light scattering